freeverseio/crypto-soccer/truffle/documentation/mappings.md

         - doubt: to League or to leagueIdx?
 Is it redundant with league.teamIdx?
         - the latter, I don't think so, since we need to scan the teams in a league...

-Step 3: play all games that the team has left to be played (some may have been played while updating other teams).
-Compute team deltas at every game end.
-If game has already been played, just compute delta.
+Step 3: Goes through all games where the team must play:
+    - Read the players skills at start of league
+    - If game has not been processed yet:
+        - find players' role in that game
+        - play game
+        - write result (unless called in view mode)
+    - Calculate deam deltas

+Step 4: write final player states (unless called in view mode)